ALL-STAR GAME: 2007 WORLD SERIES: 2002, 2010, 2012, 2014 (3 wins, 1 loss)

 AT&T Park, as it is now known, is widely regarded as the finest of all the retro- / neoclassical baseball stadiums.
 It shares with PNC Park the unique attribute of water beyond the ballpark perimeter on the right field side, but in terms of the grandstand shape it more closely resembles Oriole Park at Camden Yards.
 It is beautiful in almost every way, from the Bay scenic backdrop to the palm trees to the brick construction.
 The commercialized big Coke bottle fits in with that huge old-style fielder's mitt behind the left field bleachers, in terms of nostalgia.
 There is a kids' playground and miniature baseball diamond behind those bleachers.

 One feature that makes AT&T Park particularly attractive is that it was built almost entirely with private financing.
 The total construction cost was $319 million, and the San Francisco municipal government kicked in a mere $15 as a loan guarantee.
 (From the perspective of baseball franchise owners, however, this is an embarrassment, which may be why the MLB bosses postponed holding an All-Star Game there until 2007.)
 In its first two years in operation, Pac Bell Park was sold out for almost every single game, and the attendance figures in every day's game were exactly the same: 40,930.
 Since then, the capacity has been increased by several hundred, but I haven't detected any newly built permanent seats, so I assume they just allow more standing-room-only spectators.
+Part of that may be due to the removal of the big entry tunnel near the home team dugout on the left side, that space being filled in with seats.
 Average attendance relative to capacity in 2002 was an astonishing 96.9 percent, even higher than at Fenway Park.
 (Indeed, official attendance at almost every one of the 2002 postseason games approached 43,000.)
 People can watch from ground level through the brick arches in the right field brick wall, as well as from the narrow walkway on top of that wall.
 To the left of the "jog" by the 365-foot marker, there is a small (elevated) bleacher section.

 From both a player's perspective and a spectator's perspective, this is unquestionably a much more comfortable ballpark than the old Candlestick Park.
 It does get rather windy and chilly in the evenings, but it's (usually) not as bad as before.
 Being close to downtown Frisco makes it a much more attractive after-work entertainment option than the old place was.